-In general, if you made your principal residence in Puerto Rico for a minimum of 183 days in the tax year, you are a bona fide resident of Puerto Rico and are exempt from submitting a United States federal income tax return.
-However, if you earn income from places not in Puerto Rico, are an employee of the federal government, or a military member, you do need to submit a tax return and pay tax on that portion of income.
+The main question here is ‘does Puerto Rico residents pay federal taxes’.
+In general, if you made your principal residence in Puerto Rico for a minimum of 183 days in the tax year, you are a bona fide resident of Puerto Rico and are exempt from submitting a United States federal income tax return or to pay federal income taxes.
+However, if you earn income from places not in Puerto Rico, are an employee of the federal government, or a military member, you do need to submit a tax return and be subject to US tax on that portion of income.
 Even then, income from a source in Puerto Rico is still excluded.

 There is one exception.
 This exception applies to those taxpayers who were residents of Puerto Rico for a minimum of two years prior to their move to the mainland.
 Income received from sources in Puerto Rico during the year the move occurred can be excluded from income reporting.

 Credits, Deductions, and Exemptions